 Tom Micklewright is a GP registrar and Medical Leadership Fellow in the North West.
 With the support of the Clinical Entrepreneur Programme, Tom has worked in collaboration with teachers and schools to launch Head Salad Wellbeing, a company delivering a fun and engaging educational programme to school-age children with the goal of preventing mental illness in later life.
 Head Salad completed a successful pilot at the end of 2016 and is expanding to secure contracts with more schools across the North West.

-Rebecca Morris graduated in medicine in 2012 and has subsequently completed two years of core surgical training.
+Rebecca graduated from Medical School in 2012 and has subsequently completed two years of Core Surgical Training.
 Currently, as part of the NHS Clinical Entrepreneur Programme, Rebecca is working on a project uniting her passion for Surgery and Art.
-Her work tackles the concepts of society stereotypes and the challenges experienced by those living with a disfigurement.
+Her work tackles the concepts of society stereotypes and the challenges by those living with a disfigurement.

 Kinan Muhammed is a Neurology clinical fellow working at the University of Oxford.
 He was awarded a Wellcome Trust Clinical Research Fellowship to investigate motivational deficits affecting neurodegenerative disorders such as Parkinson’s disease.
 His research uses a combination of biosensors, eye tracking and brain imaging to understand the mechanisms underlying apathy and is developing new methods of measuring motivation.
 He was recently invited by TEDxNHS to discuss his work on how understanding motivation can make us healthier.
 Kinan also has a strong interest in the use of technology in medical education, he is the co-founder of the online learning platform SyriaScholar, which provides remote teaching to medical students in Syria.